eslint/eslint.org/src/content/drafts/code-review-nit-to-ecosystem-improvements.md

 The two events are connected, because that moment in code review four years ago led me to write [a lint rule](https://eslint.org/blog/2022/07/interesting-bugs-caught-by-no-constant-binary-expression/) which was part of the inspiration for the TypeScript features.

-Given the protracted timeline and the many intermediate steps I thought it would be interesting to reflect on what lead to this observation in code review snowballing into what I feel is a significant impact to a large number of developers, and why I think the snowball could continue to grow.
+Given the protracted timeline and the many intermediate steps I thought it would be interesting to reflect on what led to this observation in code review snowballing into what I feel is a significant impact to a large number of developers, and why I think the snowball could continue to grow.

 First a timeline: